3.4: Using Source Text: Quoting, Paraphrasing, and Summarizing

 - Whenever you see synonymous words listed in a thesaurus and they look like something you want to use but you don’t know what they mean exactly, always look them up to ensure that they mean what you hope they mean; if not, move on to the next synonym until you find one that captures the meaning you intend.
 Doing this can save your reader the confusion and you the embarrassment of obvious thesaurus-driven diction problems (poor word choices).

 - Cite your source.
 Just because you didn’t put quotation marks around the words doesn’t mean that you don’t have to cite your source.
-For more on citing, see §3.5.2 below).
+For more on citing, see §3.5.2).

-For more on paraphrasing, consult the Purdue OWL Paraphrase learning module, Exercise, and Possible Answers.
+For more on paraphrasing, consult the Purdue OWL Paraphrase learning module, Exercise, and Possible Answers (Purdue Online Writing Lab, 2018c), or check out the following video:

 3.4.3: Summarizing Sources

-Summarizing is one of the most important skills in communications because professionals of every kind must explain to non-expert customers, managers, and even co-workers the complex concepts on which they are experts, but in a way that those non-experts can understand.
+Summarizing is one of the most important skills in communications.
+Professionals of every kind must explain to non-expert customers, managers, and even co-workers the complex concepts on which they base their expertise in a language non-experts can understand.
 Adapting the message to such audiences requires brevity but also translating jargon-heavy technical details into plain, accessible language.

 The procedure for summarizing text to prove you understand its most important content is much like that of paraphrasing except it involves the extra step of pulling out highlights from the source.
-Altogether, this can be done in six steps, one of which includes the seven steps of paraphrasing, making this a twelve-step procedure:
+Altogether, this can be done in six steps, one of which includes the seven steps of paraphrasing described in §3.4.2 above, making this a twelve-step procedure:

 - Determine how big your summary should be (according to your audience’s needs) so that you have a sense of how much material you should collect from the source.